bonitasoft/bonita-doc/md/group.md

-# Manage a group
+# Manage groups

-Logged on with the Administrator profile, you have rights to manage the group as follows:
+Logged on with the Administrator profile, you have rights to manage groups as follows:

 ## How to create a group